amoffatt/neo4py/README.txt

 Notes
 -----

 This is a work in progress.
-Please let me know if stuff in this document fails… or doesn't seem to be true.
+Please let me know if stuff in this document fails or doesn't seem to be true.

 Thanks much.